davethepunkyone/pytest-playwright-axe/README.md

 - HTML Format: [Example File](./examples/example_result_report.html)
 - JSON Format: [Example File](./examples/example_result_report.json)

+## Versioning

+The versioning for this project is designed to be directly linked to the releases from the [axe-core](https://github.com/dequelabs/axe-core) project, to accurately reflect the version of axe-core that is being executed.

 ## Licence

 Unless stated otherwise, the codebase is released under the [MIT License](LICENCE.md).
 This covers both the codebase and any sample code in the documentation.

 ## Acknowledgements